The Big 5 Life-Threatening Rhythms Nurses Must Know

 What it is:

-• Call a Code Blue.
+• Call Code Blue

-• Start CPR immediately.
+• Start CPR immediately

-• Do NOT shock — you can’t shock PEA.
+• Do NOT shock

-• Give epinephrine and look for causes:
+• Give epinephrine and identify causes:

-• H’s: Hypoxia, hypovolemia, hydrogen ion (acidosis), hyper/hypokalemia, hypothermia.
+• H’s: Hypoxia, hypovolemia, hydrogen ion (acidosis), hyper/hypokalemia, hypothermia

-• T’s: Tension pneumothorax, tamponade, toxins, thrombosis (MI, PE).
+• T’s: Tension pneumothorax, tamponade, toxins, thrombosis (MI, PE)

 5️⃣ Torsades de Pointes